kingosticks/gst-plugins-rs-build/README.md

 Find the latest builds at https://github.com/kingosticks/gst-plugins-rs-build/releases/latest.
 These are triggered manually, as required.
-We are currently focused on the 0.12 branch which is compatible with GStreamer versions available in Ubuntu LTS and Debian.
+We are currently focused on the 0.12 branch which is compatible with GStreamer versions available in Ubuntu LTS, Debian stable, and latest Raspberry Pi OS.

-Alternatively, compile your own native library for your host machine, or build your own Debian package with the provided cross-compiling container and scripts for a variety of platform.
+Alternatively, compile your own native library for your host machine, or build your own Debian package with the provided cross-compiling Docker container and supporting files.

+# Compiling

+The following two methods compile the latest development version of gst-plugins-spotify.

 ## Native compile